keshavkumarhembram/2-2-digital-stopwatch-clock-timer/README.md

 </html>
 ```

-- I have add style and script in html.
+- I have added style and script in HTML.

 ### Using Date object for getting time